quantumbrake/cayenne-benchmarks/README.md

 - Library-wise, we see the following trends:
   - `BioSimulator.jl`'s approximate algorithms are inaccurate.
   - `GillespieSSA` is accurate but slow.
-  - The naive `tau_leaping` implemented in `pyssa` is both fast and accurate.
+  - The naive `tau_leaping` implemented in `cayenne` is both fast and accurate.

 Yet this comparison is limited because it only explores a single model.
 A comparison of accuracy for different models, followed by speed for different models are presented below.

 ### Accuracy

 - The direct algorithm was generally accurate across the packages tested.
 The exceptions are
   - `BioSimulator.jl` appears to interpolate values poorly.
-When BioSimulator's raw results were interpolated with `pyssa`'s backend, the accuracy was restored.
+When BioSimulator's raw results were interpolated with `cayenne`'s backend, the accuracy was restored.
   - `Tellurium`'s appears to be inaccurate when reactions are second order (usually occurs when there are two reactants).
 - The approximate algorithms on average performed poorly compared to their direct counterparts across different models.
 Some systemic bugs/defects we identified are:
   - `BioSimulator.jl` and `GillespieSSA` fail to simulate the system if the number of molecules is initially zero.
 They don't account for zero order reactions which can result in valid simulations, such as migration into the system.

 ### Speed

-- `pyssa`, `BioSimulator` and `Tellurium` were similar in speed.
+- `cayenne`, `BioSimulator` and `Tellurium` were similar in speed.
 - `GillespieSSA` was at least an order of magnitude slower than the rest of the packages.
 This was observed across different models and algorithms.

 # How to run the code in this repository